 As a leader in personality assessment, we’ve been studying this stuff for decades (really, ask us anything).
 We know cognitive ability is only a partial predictor of career success.
 In most jobs, it’s EQ, the ability to identify and manage your own and others’ emotions, that really matters.
 People skills determine success, and individuals who… Read more »

 Who wouldn’t want a higher level of emotional intelligence?
 Studies have shown that a high emotional quotient (or EQ) boosts career success, entrepreneurial potential, leadership talent, health, relationship satisfaction, humor, and happiness.
-It is also the best antidote to work stress and it matters in every job — because all jobs involve dealing with people,… Read more »
+It is also the best antidote to work stress and it matters in every job — because all jobs involve dealing with… Read more »

 As a leader in personality assessment, we’ve been studying this stuff for decades.
 We know cognitive ability and expertise are only modest predictors of career success.
 It’s emotional intelligence (EQ), the ability to identify and manage your own and others’ emotions, that really matters.
-People skills determine success, and individuals who lack the ability to… Read more »
+People skills determine success, and individuals who lack the ability… Read more »

 Hogan has been studying emotional intelligence and its impact on organizational effectiveness for decades.
 In this short video, Dr. Tomas Chamorro-Premuzic, vice president of research and innovation, explains the concept of emotional intelligence, why it’s important, how we measure it, and what it means for you.